iamvery/testing-workshop/doc/WORKSHOP.md

 +
 +    expect(page).to have_content("Twitter")
 +    expect(page).to have_content("Google")
 +  end
  end
 ```

 Nice!
 That test cleanly summarizes an acceptable scenario for the feature you are adding.
-Note the similarty is has to the other test in this context.
+Note the similarity is has to the other test in this context.

 - Given: a link to Twitter and a link to Google exist in the app.
 - When: the user views the links.